Welcome To C. Haner Law

 The purpose of this website is to provide a very basic overview of the legal services offered at C. Haner Law.
 In perusing our site, if you find that you need further information on a particular topic, or if the topic you are hoping to learn about cannot be found, never hesitate to pick up the phone and call our office.

 In preparing this website for our clients and future clients, we’ve attempted to describe our legal services in a very conversational and easy to understand way.
 We hope that you find our site informative, useful and user friendly.

-What Does an Elder Law Attorney in Hempstead, NY Help People with?
+What Does an Elder Law Attorney in Woodbury, NY Help People with?

-How Can a Hempstead, NY Elder Law Attorney Help Me or My Loved One in Particular?
+How Can a Woodbury, NY Elder Law Attorney Help Me or My Loved One in Particular?

 An Elder Law attorney focuses their practice of law on:

 - Explaining the importance of wills, trusts and proper estate planning, which includes any necessary planning for minors or adults who have special needs, probate processes and any other matters likely to surface.